AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 If you are interested in contributing to the project, you can install through docker or locally.

-It's recommended to download dev-packages to follow Python coding standards for project like PEP8 by running the command:
+It's recommended to download dev-packages to follow Python coding standards for project like PEP8 by installing dev-packages using pip:

 ```python3 -m pip install -r requirements-dev.txt```